oguzhanural/news/backend/src/__tests__/README.md

   - Should hash password before saving
   - Should not rehash password if not modified

+### News Model (`News.test.ts`)
+Tests for news article data model validation:

+- ✓ Basic Operations
+  - Should create a valid news article
+  - Should generate unique slug from title
+  - Should validate required fields
+  - Should validate status enum values

+- ✓ Image Handling
+  - Should require at least one image
+  - Should require exactly one main image
+  - Should validate image URL format
+  - Should handle multiple images correctly

+- ✓ Slug Generation
+  - Should generate SEO-friendly slugs
+  - Should handle duplicate titles with unique slugs
+  - Should maintain slug uniqueness across updates

+- ✓ Search Indexing
+  - Should create text indexes for searchable fields
+  - Should index title, content, summary, and tags

 ### Category Model (`Category.test.ts`)
 Tests for category data model validation: